Impeachment of Renato Corona: January 31

 Noli Hernandez, senior vice president of Megaworld, testified that the Bellagio tower purchased by the Corona couple received a steep reduction in its price after a typhoon struck the property while it is being constructed; Megaworld reduced the price from ₱24 million to ₱19.6 million.
 The senators asked the connection between Corona's purchase of the property, and Article II of the articles of impeachment; prosecutor Elpidio Barzaga replied that the Corona's purchase of the property was not included in his SALN.
-Senator Sergio Osmeña III asked Hernandez to produce proof of the damage, while Senator Francis Pangilinan asked Hernandez to submit to the Senate the engineer's report.
+Senator Sergio Osmeña III asked Hernandez to produce proof of the damage, while Senator Kiko Pangilinan asked Hernandez to submit to the Senate the engineer's report.

 February

 February 1

 Securities and Exchange Commission (SEC) Director Benito Cataran testified on Corona's ₱11 million loan from his wife's Basa-Guidote Enterprises, Inc. (BGEI) in 2003.
 Cataran said that the SEC revoked BGEI's articles of incorporation and considered the company as dissolved in 2003. after it did not file general information sheets to the SEC from 1991 to 1997.
 Enrile countered that the corporation can't be considered as dissolved as it still has to undergo liquidation, and that the SEC can't dissolve corporations; its own stockholders or the government can do that.
 The senators commented that corporations that are suspended by the SEC can still lend money, and can still be sued.

 Ayala Land assistant vice president Nerissa Josef testified on the Corona family's purchase of property at the Columns condominium in Makati.
 She said that the Coronas paid three installments within one year, in 2004.
 The prosecution noted that Corona, who only included the property in his 2010 SALN, should have included it starting from his 2004 SALN, on the year when the deed of absolute sale was issued.
 However, the defense countered that the Coronas refused the property due to defects, and that the Coronas only started possessing the property in 2008.